mddazure/ipv6-in-vnet-bicep/README.md

-# Lab: Dual stack IPv4/IPv6 VNET topology
+# Dual stack IPv4/IPv6 VNET topology

 This lab provides a simple environment to experiment with IPv6 in VNETs.
 It is written in Bicep :muscle:.